wmlabtx/chezzz/README.md

 ![image](https://github.com/user-attachments/assets/ad306d72-63e4-4c08-9592-ee9ec8c62101)

 I changed the way the output is displayed, making it more compact, and simplified the settings (it's no longer possible to select the Elo rating).
 Now, up to three options are presented in one line: the best move, an average move, and a poor move—though, whenever possible, not a completely losing one.
+By balancing between the three options, you can either play to win, steer the game toward a draw, or play at a level roughly equal to your opponent's.

 ### Links
 * Stockfish engine download: [(https://stockfishchess.org/download/)](https://stockfishchess.org/download/)